Grants = Free Money!

 Grants are awarded on the basis of financial need and do not have to be repaid.
 Grants are available only to those students seeking their first undergraduate degree.
 The following grants are available through the Montana State University's Office of Financial Aid Services, all of which are awarded based on the data submitted on the Free Application for Federal Student Aid (FAFSA).

-Because some grant funds are limited, we encourage students to submit a FAFSA each year by the priority filing date of March 1st.
+Because some grant funds are limited, we encourage students to submit their FAFSA each year by the priority filing date of March 1st.

 Federal Pell Grant:

-Students are limited to 12 full-time semester (or its equivalent) of Pell Grant eligibility.
+Students are limited to 12 full-time semesters (or its equivalent) of Pell Grant eligibility.

 Federal Supplemental Educational Opportunity Grant (SEOG):

 SEOG funds are available to a limited number of students who demonstrate exceptional financial need based on their EFC.
-Because funds are limited, students who submit their FAFSA by the priority filing date of March 1st have a greater chance of being considered for an SEOG.
+Students must be Pell-eligible to receive a SEOG.
+Because funds are limited, students who submit their FAFSA by the priority filing date of March 1st have a greater chance of being considered for a SEOG.